 Jacquelyn Hatch-Stein, MD Jacquelyn Hatch-Stein, MD, is an attending physician in the Division of Endocrinology and Diabetes at Children's Hospital of Philadelphia.
 Locations: Main Campus; Specialty Care, Princeton at Plainsboro Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Dr. Hatch-Stein is an attending physician in the Division of Endocrinology and Diabetes at The Children’s Hospital of Philadelphia.
 Her primary clinical interests include diabetes, thyroid disorders, and disorders of growth and puberty.
 She sees patients at CHOP Main Campus as well as the CHOP Princeton and Virtua satellites.
 She remains active in clinical research with such projects as “Bone Health and Cardiovascular Risk in Turner Syndrome” and “Patterns of Height Velocity in Down Syndrome.”
 Education and Training Medical SchoolMD - Alpert Medical School of Brown University, Providence, RI ResidencyPediatrics - Rainbow Babies and Children’s Hospital, Cleveland, OH FellowshipPediatric Endocrinology - The Children’s Hospital of Philadelphia, Philadelphia, PA Board CertificationPediatrics Titles and Academic Titles Attending Physician Conditions Treated Type 1 Diabetes Type 2 DiabetesCystic Fibrosis-related Diabetes Departments and Services Division of Endocrinology and Diabetes Diabetes CenterTransitioning to Adulthood with Diabetes Program Publications Papers2016 Hatch-Stein JA, Kelly A, Gidding SS, Zemel BS, Magge SN: Sex differences in the associations of visceral adiposity, HOMA-IR, and BMI with lipoprotein subclass analysis in obese adolescents.
 Journal of Clinical Lipidology 2016.
 Hatch-Stein JA, Zemel BS, Prasad D, Kalkwarf HJ, Pipan M, Magge SN, Kelly A: Body composition and BMI growth charts in children with Down syndrome.
 Pediatrics 2016.
-Awards and Honors 2016, Eastern Society for Pediatric Research - Winner of the Fellows' Clinical Case Competition Presentation Contest 2015, The Endocrine Society Clinical Research Fellowship Award in Women's Health 2014, The Children's Hospital of Philadelphia Metabolism, Nutrition, and Development Research Affinity Group Pilot and Feasibility Grant 2014, Ruth L. Kirschstein National Research Service Award (NIH T32) Leadership and Memberships Memberships in professional organizations National Endocrine Society Pediatric Endocrine Society Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Awards and Honors 2016, Eastern Society for Pediatric Research - Winner of the Fellows' Clinical Case Competition Presentation Contest 2015, The Endocrine Society Clinical Research Fellowship Award in Women's Health 2014, The Children's Hospital of Philadelphia Metabolism, Nutrition, and Development Research Affinity Group Pilot and Feasibility Grant 2014, Ruth L. Kirschstein National Research Service Award (NIH T32) Leadership and Memberships Memberships in professional organizations National Endocrine Society Pediatric Endocrine Society Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.